Indian Dinner Party Menu = An Easy Dinner Party Menu!

 Pakoras - these pakoras are delicious but they require last minute cooking so be very organised if you want to go down this route!

 Aloo Ki Tikki - these spiced potato patties are so tasty.
 You could fry this a couple of hours ahead of time and keep warm.

 You can really go to town here and offer a huge variety of different curries or just pick 2 or 3 of your favorites for an easier time in the kitchen!
 You could of course make these in advance and freeze.
 Garnish with plenty of chopped, fresh coriander just before serving.
 All of these curry recipes are gluten free and dairy free.

-Chicken Curry with our Korma Blend - this easy chicken curry recipe works well for a party as there is no need to marinade the chicken before cooking.
+Chicken Curry with our milk Korma Blend or if you like it spicy, try our Madras blend.
+This easy chicken curry recipe works well for a party as there is no need to marinade the chicken before cooking.

 For an alternative vegetarian curry recipe, try our Roast Aubergine Curry.
 You can roast the aubergines ahead of time and freeze.